MHF13/HiveMindEngine/README.md

 This project is licensed under an unmodified MIT license, which is an OSI-certified license that allows static linking with closed source software.
 Check [LICENSE](LICENSE) for further details.

+We have fork the teacher's project at the day of 9/11 for future usage.

+We used the Professor's Project for:
+                                    -